College Board: BigFuture

 BigFuture is a free online resource that helps students plan for college, pay for college, and explore careers.
 BigFuture's National Recognition Program awards honors to underrepresented students, including African American students, Hispanic students, Indigenous students, and students who live in rural areas or small towns.

 Bluebook

 Bluebook is a secure testing application for Windows, MacOS, iPadOS, and ChromeOS.
 Bluebook is used to take digital College Board exams, such as the SAT, PSAT, and certain AP exams.
 All SAT and PSATs transitioned to digital only in spring 2024.
 Some AP exams are fully digital, while others are paper only or a hybrid of the two.
-College Board is working to transition the remaining AP paper exams to digital exams in the future.
+College Board is working to transition the remaining AP paper exams to digital exams.

 CSS Profile

 The College Board also offers the CSS/Financial Aid PROFILE, a financial aid application service that many institutions use in determining family contribution and financial assistance packages.
 Students also must pay a $25 fee to apply and another $16 for each additional school to which they submit the profile.